Digital artwork by Adam Ferriss

 When he emerged, he was leaning against the Healer's apprentice, hopping part of the way.
 He was yet to learn how to hop the way he was to do later, unassisted.
 He saw the tree.
 He pointed with his only arm and they moved him to it.
 Then, after the apprentice laid him down in its mottled shade, he smiled and nodded and, in faltering Kinyaga, said thank you and asked to be left there for a while.

-We did not dare go near, because we had not forgotten the whips of the warriors that had first scattered us away the day he had first arrived.
+We did not dare go near, because we had not forgotten the whips of the warriors first scattering us away the day he had first arrived.
 The Blackspears swung at us and barked, and we had to run—some of us not fast enough to avoid getting clipped.

 This day we just watched from a distance as he stretched what was left of himself and smiled and closed his eyes.